Meeds-io/platform-ui/platform-ui-skin/src/main/webapp/skin/less/vuetify/lib/README.txt

   - Change color to use @menuTextColor on .v-tab
   - Delete .v-card--link focus background to not have grey background once clicked
   - Fix .v-list-item__title & .v-list-item__subtitle line-height in dense configuration
+  - Change rgba(0, 0, 0, 0.38) by @placeholderText variable in :placeholder style